SiverDX/additional_enchantments/README.md

 ## Plague (Melee)
 - Default max. level: 6
-- Applies a poison effect to entities which deals magic damage
+- Applies a plague effect to entities which deals magic damage
   - Also has a chance to spread to nearby targets (does not affect players or Tamable Animals owned by players)
   - Targets can be blacklisted with the tag `additional_enchantments:plague_blacklist`
 - Enchantment level increases the duration, damage, application chance and reduces the time between damage ticks